-Electricity

-Repair category 2

-Notes Aspects of the electrical installation are on semi-modern and dated lines and the system should be checked by a registered electrician and upgraded as necessary.
+Electricity Repair category 2 Notes Aspects of the electrical installation are of mixed/semi-modern lines and the system should be checked as a precaution by a registered electrician and upgraded as necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.